UIIC AO Generalist, Specialist posts notification out at uiic.co.in; check details here

 Candidates can apply for Generalist and Specialist posts through the official website uiic.co.in.

 The United India Insurance Co.
-Ltd. (UIIC) has released the notification for Administrative Officers–Scale I Generalists and Specialist posts recruitment.
+Ltd. (UIIC) has released the notification for Administrative Officers–Scale I Generalists and Specialist post’s recruitment.
 Candidates can apply for the posts through the official website uiic.co.in from October 15 to November 5.

 Eligibility Criteria